Professional Theatre Apprenticeships

-Join us for Imagination Stage's 2016-2017 Professional Apprenticeship Program.
-The program offers a one-year contract designed to equip a select group of outstanding candidates with intensive hands-on experience in the professional theatre and theatre education.
+Join us for Imagination Stage's 2017-2018 Professional Apprenticeship Program!
+The apprenticeship is a one-year program that equips a select group of outstanding candidates with intensive, hands-on experience in professional theatre and theatre education.

 Two Institutional Development Apprentices support all areas of the Development and Marketing departments, including but not limited to event coordinating, fundraising, grant writing, annual gala support, PR, Graphic Design, grassroots marketing, social networking and patron services.
 Other projects will be based on the apprentice's interests and department needs.

 ||Two Education Apprentices will be responsible for scheduling program offerings for classes and student ensembles, stage managing student conservatory productions, implementing lesson plans as an assistant and lead teacher, planning for our outreach programs, maintaining and updating student information, as well as contributing to the creation of student study guides, faculty contracts, inventory of art supplies and early childhood materials, and other projects based on apprentice’s interest and department needs.|

-In addition to their career focus, apprentices will participate as the following:
+In addition to their career focus, apprentices will participate in other areas, such as:

 - Teachers and Teaching Assistants to theatre-artist educators for our in house and satellite classes.